Reference

 OutputDirectory.Clean true Whether to clear the output directory before packaging.
 Set it to false only when you intentionally want to retain older files.

 PackageFileName <Id>.<Version>.nupkg Base file name used for package generation.
-Nova normalizes the extension per package type and swaps the version suffix for latest when needed.
+Nova normalizes the extension per package type.
+When you combine a custom base name with AddVersionToFileName, Nova appends the project version before the extension and can still swap that suffix for latest when needed.

 Authors Derived from Manifest.Author Package author metadata.
 Can be a single string or an array of strings.